 Fall safety for kids on the go

 - Watch for slippery surfaces.
 Encourage your child to approach wet, dark and paved areas with caution in cold temperatures.
 Make sure your child wears shoes or boots with traction in bad weather.
 A heavy or bulky coat can provide cushioning in the event of a fall.
-Also, avoid carrying a child while walking on slippery surface.
+Teach your child not to run around a swimming pool.

 Keeping your child safe from falls takes more than luck.
 Follow these precautions, and you'll go a long way toward preventing injuries.